-Whether it is your first race or your 30th, knowing how to take care of your body after a 5K or any other race is an important part of being a smart runner.
-Proper post-race care will help you prevent injury, reduce muscle soreness, enable you to successfully complete future running goals and help you maintain that exhilarating feeling of personal achievement and self-satisfaction.
+Whether it's your first race or your 30th, knowing how to take care of your body after a 5K or any other race is an important part of being a smart runner.
+Proper post-race care will help you prevent injury and reduce muscle soreness while putting you on the road to knocking your next fitness goal out of the park!

 Video of the Day